CanadianRunner/Vacation_Tracker/README.md

 ## Description

 _This is a backend project I created for my B.S. in Software Engineering that manages a vacation booking website.
-The user is able to create users for checkout and ascribing a vacation package.
+The user is able to create users for checkout and ascribe a vacation package.
 They are also able to select different countries and apply excursions to that trip.
 Upon checkout the user is provided a total and a confirmation number for their order.
 Developing this application helped me grow my understanding of Java and HTML_